 - Add information to a map layer label such as a ZIP code or a county

 Customers want that ability to append data to labels for a whole bunch of good reasons.
-Some maps are for sharing across a business system and several key demographic categories may be important to decisions making.
-An example might be a call center making determinations on repair or replacement orders.
+Some maps are created to share across a business system and several demographic categories may be an important element to decision making.
+An example would be a call center making determinations on repair or replacement orders.

-I had a guy this week who wanted every imported address label to display the number of registered vehicles associated with each local.
-Another user had interest in noting the number of interns hired by each Senator across all Congressional district layer labels.
+I had a guy this week who wanted every imported address label to display the number of registered vehicles associated with each geographic unit.
+Another user had interest in noting the number of interns hired by each Senator across all Congressional districts.

 Callouts and Auto Labels

 In MapBusinessOnline we refer to imported data labels as Callouts, and map layer labels (ZIP codes, counties, states) as Auto Labels.
 Callouts are labels associated with points on the map.
 Auto labels are labels associated with map layers like ZIP codes or Counties.